-Truth be told at this stage our garden is non-existent, however, we started looking into life cycle of the plant and learn about seed germination.
+Truth be told at this stage our garden is non-existent, however, we started looking into the life cycle of the plant and learn about seed germination.
 The whole Plant Unit I plan contains several topics: seed germination, parts of the seed, parts of a plant, life cycle of a plant, and needs of the plant.

-To observe seed germination and to create hands-on science experience we collected various types of seeds – beans, corn, herbs, and flower bulbs.
+To observe seed germination and to create a hands-on science experience, we gathered various types of seeds – beans, corn, herbs, and flower bulbs.
 We planted them using different methods to make it more engaging, which also allowed the child to make comparisons, observe, and learn to pay attention to details.

-Conducting our experiment, we ..
+Conducting our experiment, we

 - planted bean and corn seeds into a small clear jar by placing a couple of crunched paper towels and pouring some water inside to make it wet.
 It created a moist environment for the seeds to start germinating.
-This allowed perfect opportunity for the child to see clearly every stage for the process.
+This allowed the perfect opportunity for the child to see clearly every stage of the process.

 - planted bean and corn seeds into a jar with soil – Blossom filled a small jar with soil, watered it and planted seeds.
 There were at least 4-5 bean seeds.
 Some seeds took longer to germinate.
 After about 7 days we scooped them out and had a close look.
-We had one example of each part of the transformation – from seed to a seedling.
+We had one example of each part of the transformation – from seed to seedling.
 So cool, ah!
 This was wonderful to use for match-up hands-on activity later.

 - planted Daffodil bulbs into a glass vase.
 Blossom found shells and marbles to place on the bottom and pushed bulbs to rest on them allowing space for roots to grow.

 - planted herbs into an ice-block container.
 This was to compare the sizes of various seeds and practice fine motor skills.